-The Association has been implementing wildlife conservation and community development projects in the Tarangire-Manyara region since 2008, including the development of 10 villages in the Burunge Wildlife Management Area (Burunge WMA).
-The region also hosts one of the largest populations of migratory animals in East Africa and the greatest elephant and buffalo populations in northern Tanzania, making it an area of high conservation significance.
-The Association works with Burunge and the area’s communities in the fight to restore and preserve this critical wilderness area.
-Since its inception, it has worked to implement programmes in conservation (joint anti-poaching patrols, mitigation of human-wildlife conflicts), wildlife monitoring and research, and education, including building classrooms.
+CCA is located in the region that hosts large populations of migratory animals in East Africa and the greatest elephant and buffalo populations in northern Tanzania, making it an area of high conservation significance.
+The Association works in collaboration with Burunge WMA and the local communities, in the fight to restore and preserve this critical wilderness area.
+Since its inception, CCA works closely with its private partner Chem Chem Safari to implement Conservation programs such as joint anti-poaching patrols, mitigation of human-wildlife conflicts, wildlife monitoring and research, Community Engagement and Education.

-In 2009, the Kwakuchinja corridor, which connects Tarangire National Park with Lake Manyara National Park, was declared distinct in a study report by the Tanzania Wildlife Research Institute (TAWIRI).
+In 2009, the Kwakuchinja corridor, which connects Tarangire National Park with Lake Manyara National Park, was declared extinct in a study report by the Tanzania Wildlife Research Institute (TAWIRI).
 Similarly, the Burunge WMA was depleted of wildlife.
-Within 12 years, our efforts in collaboration with the Tanzanian government contributed to the restoration of wildlife to the area.
-Animals including elephants, buffaloes, lions, giraffes and other wildlife now use the Kwakuchinja corridor again.
-Our ultimate goal is to fully rehabilitate and conserve the Kwakuchinja Corridor, ensuring the preservation of the link between the two national parks and protecting the larger Tarangire-Manyara ecosystem.
+Within 12 years, CCA’s efforts in collaboration with the Tanzanian government to monitor the corridor have contributed to the restoration of wildlife to the area.
+Thousands of wild animals including elephants, buffaloes, lions and giraffes are now migrating freely through the corridor.

-We strongly believe that access to quality education creates opportunities to enhance the lives of local communities in the Burunge Wildlife Management Area.
-We support the infrastructure of public schools by renovating classrooms, teachers’ houses, and school toilets.
-Besides contributing to the provision of educational materials, we offer scholarship programmes for high-performing students and have previously donated a school bus to shorten the 8km school commute.
-In collaboration with the Tanzanian conservation authorities, we also support the delivery of environmental education in 10 villages, and have previously provided English language courses for youth and women to broaden the scope of their education.
+CCA strongly believes that access to quality education creates opportunities to enhance the lives of local communities in the Burunge WMA.
+CCA supports the infrastructure of public schools by renovating classrooms, teachers’ houses, and school toilets.
+Besides contributing to the provision of educational materials, CCA offers scholarship programmes for high-performing students and has donated a school bus in one of the local schools to shorten the 8km school commute.
+In collaboration with Tanzanian conservation authorities, CCA supports the implementation of environmental education activities in the surrounding 10 villages and offers English courses for youth and women to broaden the scope of their education.

-The conservation of wilderness areas requires buy-in from the local communities who bear much of the costs of living with wildlife.
-The future of wilderness areas depends on how the Association engages communities as partners in conservation, with shared responsibility and incentives for success.
-The Association has a holistic approach to conservation, where tourism, protection of wildlife and community engagement are intrinsically linked.
-Its Community Engagement Program is rooted in community participation and carried out in partnership with local leaderships.
-Meanwhile, it leverages its own expertise and work with community partners as well as service providers with the objective of uplifting communities.
+The conservation of wilderness areas requires buy-in from the local communities who bear much of the costs of living with wildlife and the future depends on how CCA engages communities as partners in conservation, with shared responsibility and incentives for success.
+CCA’s community engagement program is based on community participation and is implemented in partnership with local stakeholders.

 Chem Chem Associations approach aligns closely with Wild Philanthropy where travel acts as a catalyst for conservation and community development.